sequoiar/scenic/doc/texts/rfc1.rst

 -----------------
 If the answerer (Bob) doesn't want to start these streams, he can answer with REJECT.

-If the answerer wants
+The offerer specifies want it want to receive.
+The answerer answers with what it want to receive.

 Lots of codes
 -------------------
 SIP/2.0:
 Code    Meaning
-1xx Informational -- request received, continuing to process the request 2xx Success -- the action was successfully received, understood, and accepted 3xx Redirection -- further action needs to be taken in order to complete the request 4xx Client Error -- the request contains bad syntax or cannot be fulfilled at this server 5xx Server Error -- the server failed to fulfill an apparently valid request 6xx Global Failure -- the request cannot be fulfilled at any server.
-Code    Meaning
-1xx Informational
-100 Trying
-180 Ringing
-181 Call Is Being Forwarded
-182 Queued
-2xx Success
-200 OK
-3xx Redirection
-300 Multiple Choices
-301 Moved Permanently
-302 Moved Temporarily
-303 See Other
-305 Use Proxy
-380 Alternative Service
-4xx Client Error
-400 Bad Request
-401 Unauthorized
-402 Payment Required
-403 Forbidden
-404 Not Found
-405 Method Not Allowed
-406 Not Acceptable
-407 Proxy Authentication Required
-408 Request Timeout
-409 Conflict
-410 Gone
-411 Length Required
-413 Request Entity Too Large
-414 Request-URI Too Large
-415 Unsupported Media Type
-420 Bad Extension
-480 Temporarily not available
-481 Call Leg/Transaction Does Not Exist
-482 Loop Detected
-483 Too Many Hops
-484 Address Incomplete
-485 Ambiguous
-486 Busy Here
-5xx Server Error
-500 Internal Server Error
-501 Not Implemented
-502 Bad Gateway
-503 Service Unavailable
-504 Gateway Time-out
-505 SIP Version not supported
-6xx General Error
-600 Busy Everywhere
-603 Decline (9)
-604 Does not exist anywhere
-606 Does not exist anywhere
+ * 1xx Informational -- request received, continuing to process the request
+ * 2xx Success -- the action was successfully received, understood, and accepted
+ * 3xx Redirection -- further action needs to be taken in order to complete the request
+ * 4xx Client Error -- the request contains bad syntax or cannot be fulfilled at this server
+ * 5xx Server Error -- the server failed to fulfill an apparently valid request
+ * 6xx Global Failure -- the request cannot be fulfilled at any server.

+ * 1xx Informational
+ * 100 Trying
+ * 180 Ringing
+ * 181 Call Is Being Forwarded
+ * 182 Queued
+ * 2xx Success
+ * 200 OK
+ * 3xx Redirection
+ * 300 Multiple Choices
+ * 301 Moved Permanently
+ * 302 Moved Temporarily
+ * 303 See Other
+ * 305 Use Proxy
+ * 380 Alternative Service
+ * 4xx Client Error
+ * 400 Bad Request
+ * 401 Unauthorized
+ * 402 Payment Required
+ * 403 Forbidden
+ * 404 Not Found
+ * 405 Method Not Allowed
+ * 406 Not Acceptable
+ * 407 Proxy Authentication Required
+ * 408 Request Timeout
+ * 409 Conflict
+ * 410 Gone
+ * 411 Length Required
+ * 413 Request Entity Too Large
+ * 414 Request-URI Too Large
+ * 415 Unsupported Media Type
+ * 420 Bad Extension
+ * 480 Temporarily not available
+ * 481 Call Leg/Transaction Does Not Exist
+ * 482 Loop Detected
+ * 483 Too Many Hops
+ * 484 Address Incomplete
+ * 485 Ambiguous
+ * 486 Busy Here
+ * 5xx Server Error
+ * 500 Internal Server Error
+ * 501 Not Implemented
+ * 502 Bad Gateway
+ * 503 Service Unavailable
+ * 504 Gateway Time-out
+ * 505 SIP Version not supported
+ * 6xx General Error
+ * 600 Busy Everywhere
+ * 603 Decline (9)
+ * 604 Does not exist anywhere
+ * 606 Does not exist anywhere